Skip to main content

 • List the available Promises in the platform cluster to find what they want.

-• Write a Kratix Resource Request for the service, as defined by the xaasCrd in the Promise.
+• Write a request for the Resource, as defined by the api in the Promise.

 At this point, Kratix will execute the following steps:

-• Once all pipeline containers are executed, a series of documents are outputted, encapsulating the user's request into valid Kubernetes objects.
+• Once all Workflows are executed, a series of documents are outputted, encapsulating the user's request into valid Kubernetes objects.

-• Those documents are schedule to an available Worker Cluster, which in turn has the necessary dependencies installed (via the workerClusterResources)
+• Those documents are scheduled to an available Destination, which in turn has the necessary dependencies installed (via the Promise's dependencies field)

 Writing your own Kratix Promise

-Imagine your platform team has received its fourth request from its fourth team for a Jenkins instance.
+Imagine your platform team has received its fourth request from its fourth team for Jenkins.
 You decide four times is too many times to manually set up Jenkins.

 This guide will follow the steps below: